filecoin-project/boost/README.md

 make docker/all ffi_from_source=1 build_lotus=1
 ```

 If you need to build containers using a specific version of lotus then provide the version as a parameter, e.g. `make docker/all lotus_version=v1.20.0-rc2 build_lotus=1`.
-The version must be a tag name of [Lotus git repo](https://github.com/filecoin-project/lotus/tags).
-Or you can build using a local source of lotus - `make docker/all lotus_src_dir=<path of lotus source> build_lotus=1`.
+The version must be a tag or a remote branch name of [Lotus git repo](https://github.com/filecoin-project/lotus).

 ### Start devnet docker stack